abdallahsekrafi/tamkeen/README.md

 # `live preview`
 https://tamkeen-one.vercel.app

+1) Use :
+- Email: guest@tamkeen.com
+- Password: tamkeen
+- Please write your name when creating a new post

+  OR
-- Create a new account with a valid email address.
+2) Create a new account with a valid email address:
 - You will receive a verification email.
 - Click the link to activate your account `this link expires in 1 hour` .
 - You can log in.